Northwest Territories: Climate

-Summers in the north are short and cool, featuring daytime highs of 14–17 C and lows of 1–5 C. Winters are long and harsh, with daytime highs of −20 to −25 C and lows of −30 to −35 C. The coldest nights typically reach −40 to −45 C each year.
+Summers in the north are short and cool, featuring daytime highs of 14–17 C and lows of 1–5 C. Winters are long and harsh, with daytime highs of −20 to −25 C and lows of −30 to −35 C. The coldest nights can reach up to −40 to −45 C each year.

 Extremes are common, with summer highs in the south reaching 36 C and lows reaching below 0 C. In winter in the south, it is not uncommon for the temperatures to reach −40 C, but they can also reach the low teens during the day.
 In the north, temperatures can reach highs of 30 C, and lows into the low negatives.
 In winter in the north, it is not uncommon for the temperatures to reach −50 C but they can also reach single digits during the day.

 Thunderstorms are not rare in the south.
 In the north, they are very rare but do occur.
-Tornadoes are extremely rare but have happened with the most notable one happening just outside Yellowknife that destroyed a communications tower.
+Tornadoes are extremely rare, however, an EF-1 tornado occurred in Fort Smith on June 2, 2019.
 The Territory has a fairly dry climate due to the mountains in the west.

 About half of the territory is above the tree line.
 There are not many trees in most of the eastern areas of the territory, or in the north islands.